blackhawkmc/m06.devops.training/2-terraform-ec2/README.md

 4. **Destroy**:

 - pull all files in the artifact store
-- delete the bucket with `terraform destoy -auto-approve`
+- delete the bucket with `terraform destroy -auto-approve`

 Examine the job logs to confirm terraform worked without errors.